THE TORQUAY SURF LIFE SAVING CLUB

 Our club is focused on nurturing an inclusive and supportive culture, with programs to engage all members.
 Whether it’s patrolling one of the world’s best surf beaches, earning a Bronze Medallion, undertaking first aid training, joining surf boat rowing teams, competing as lifesaving sport athletes, learning skills as nippers, using the club facilities and gym or taking part in many social activities and events throughout the year, there’s a place for you.

-The Torquay Surf Lifesaving Club Trust (Jack Harris Memorial) was established in 1993 and is a registered charity with the ACNC (Australian Charities and Not-for-profits Commission).
+The Torquay Surf Lifesaving Club Trust (Jack Harris Memorial) was established in 1995 and is a registered Charity with ACNC (Australian Charities and Not-for-profits Commission)

-Regarding the bequeath and given its value, the club decided that the capital was to be preserved and the opportunity which had presented itself maximised for the benefit of the local community through support of the Torquay lifesaving service.
+Regarding the bequeath and given its value the club decided that the capital was to be preserved and the opportunity which had presented itself maximised for the benefit of the Club and the swimming public using the Torquay beach and its environs.

 The Trust was formed as a separate entity from the Club and the capital of the Trust does not form any part of the assets of the Torquay SLSC.
 The Trust was formally constituted by a Trust Deed and Trustees (who are required to be TSLSC members) were appointed to manage the Trust.

-The current Trustees are Simon Strahan (Chairperson), Richard Greenhough (Secretary), Lindsay Newstead (Treasurer), Peter Doyle, Marion Lowe, David Shaw, Bryan Thomas, David Steed, Ian Turner, Bill Johnson and Michael Nolan.
+The current Trustees are Richard Greenhough (Secretary), Lindsay Newstead (Treasurer), Peter Doyle, David Shaw OAM, Bryan Thomas, David Steed, Ian Turner, Bill Johnson AM.
+Garry Pettigrove and Geoff Morgan.

-All Trustees are volunteers receiving no payments for their time administering the Trust.
-The Trust is a registered charity with the Australian Charities and Not-for-profits Commission (ACNC) and is required to provide the ACNC with an Annual Information Statement (AIS).
+All Trustees are volunteers receiving no payment for their time administering the Trust.
+The Trust is required each year to provide the ACNC with an Annual Information Statement (AIS).
+You can view the Trust’s AIS on the ACNC Website: https://www.acnc.gov.au/charity

-If you wish to donate to the Trust, please do not hesitate to speak to a Trustee or contact the Trust’s Secretary (03) 52613367 or email [email protected]
+If you wish to donate to the Trust, please do not hesitate to contact the Trust’s Secretary Richard Greenhough (03) 52613367 or email – [email protected]

 Founded in 2015 the TSLSC Foundation exists to support the Club in all areas of its ongoing service to its members and the community.
 With an annual membership base of over 1,300 members TSLSC has a long history to live up to of saving lives, training future lifesavers and excelling in lifesaving competition. his is done through no direct funding and relies on donations, sponsorships, grants and fundraising.